-- Demonstrated clinical competence, preferably within the Canadian healthcare context.
+- Recent clinical experience (clerkship or independent practice), preferably within the Canadian healthcare context.

 - CV and personal letter indicate suitability for Family Medicine/Rural/Underserved Practice.

-- Strong references, including a Family Medicine reference.
+- Strong references, including a Family Medicine reference which is mandatory.

-Candidates shortlisted after the file review will be invited to attend a standardized interview.
+Candidates shortlisted after the file review will be invited to attend an MMI interview and our Open House event.
 The interview process is common for both IMG and CMG applicants.
-Please note that IMG applicants can expect to attend short, independent assessments, or multiple mini interviews (MMIs).

 Applicants with high interview scores are able to clearly demonstrate: